By Nuvance Health Family Medicine

 - Protect your child’s vision.
 Eye injuries are on the rise, stemming from toys that use projectiles.
 If your child must have the latest foam blaster, consider gifting a superhero mask that covers the eyes.
 If you plan on purchasing a drone, consider one with safety mechanisms and keep them away from young children.
 Those propellers turn into spinning blades and would not make a for a comical Christmas movie plot.

-Nuvance Health Medical Practices offers primary, pediatric and family medicine in the mid-Hudson Valley and western Connecticut.
+Nuvance Health Medical Practice offers primary, pediatric and family medicine in the mid-Hudson Valley and western Connecticut.
 You can search for a doctor near you here or learn more about primary care here.